PROGRAM IN HUMAN MEDICINE

 - Enact a curriculum for medical students that:

-- is strongly influenced by the focus of educating primary care physicians.
+- is strongly influenced by the focus of educating exemplary physicians.

 - utilizes the biopsychosocial model of medicine.